abelykh0/stm32f103-vgaText/README.md

 * Timer TIM2 is used as a "shock absorber" to make the VGA stable
 * Timer TIM3 is used to generate horizontal sync signal
 * The code that reads the PS/2 keyboard input is running inside SyncSV interrupt
+* Video memory contains 1 byte characters and 4 byte "attributes".
+The attribute is an address to a 128 byte lookup table containing (4 * 16) normal colors and (4 * 16) inverted colors (to show cursor)
+* File settings.h contains definitions for default colors (background and font), timing for VGA mode (set to 800x600 @ 56 Hz), as well as number of character columns and rows